DenislavGoranov/SU-JavaScript-Applications-Fisher-Game/README.md

 🔄 Dynamic DOM rendering

 Fully client-side navigation without page reloads.
 Separate views for Home, Login, and Register.

+📌 IMPORTANT 📌

+To start the project you have to start the server with the command in the terminal- node server.js, and open it with live server.